 Assets are transferred to Stage 3 when they have defaulted or are otherwise considered to be credit impaired.
 Default is considered to have occurred when there is evidence that the customer is experiencing financial difficulty which is likely to affect significantly the ability to repay the amount due.
-IFRS 9 contains a rebuttable presumption that default occurs no later than when a payment is 90 days past due.
-For UK mortgages, the Company uses a backstop of 180 days past due as mortgage exposures more than 90 days past due, but less than 180 days, typically show high cure rates and this aligns with Lloyds Banking Group plc's risk management practices.
-Key differences between Stage 3 balances and non-performing loans relate to the use of 180 days past due for Stage 3 mortgages and to the cure periods applied to forbearance exposures.
+IFRS 9 contains a rebuttable presumption that default occurs no later than when a payment is 90 days past due which the Group now uses for all its products following changes to the definition of default for UK Mortgages on 1 January 2022.
+In addition, other indicators of mortgage default are added including end-of-term payments on past due interest-only accounts and loans considered non-performing due to recent arrears or forbearance.
 The use of payment holidays is not considered to be an automatic trigger of regulatory default and therefore does not automatically trigger Stage 3.
 Days past due will also not accumulate on any accounts that have taken a payment holiday including those already past due.